Pandaphobic/ESP32-Crypto-Ticker-Docker/Readme.md

 If done correctly, you should see
 `⚡️[Ticker-Server]: Server is running at https://localhost:1337`

+You can test the API in the browser by typing in https://localhost:1337/ticker-2004.
+Should should get a response similar to this:

 ## ESP32 Setup

 First, make sure you have properly connected the I2C display to your board.
 For me, it was: